-20. The complainant is the son of Mr Stajko Anđelković.
-The complainant states that on 5 May 1999 at around 18:00 his father was abducted by KLA members in the Zojiq/Zojić village, Prizren municipality, during an orchestrated KLA assault on that village.
-In the same event, a

-- 21. The complainant states that the abduction of his father was reported to the ICRC and the Yugoslav Red Cross.
-He also states that the matter was reported to the International Public Prosecutor in Prishtinë/Priština, but presents no specific details.
-The complainant provided the Panel with a copy of a letter by which the ICRC invited him to visit their office in Belgrade on 12 February 2001, to look at the collection of photographs of the personal items and artifacts, which had been found during exhumations in Kosovo in the year of 2000. - 22.
-A certificate, dated 31 July 2001, presented by the complainant, confirms that on 28 June 1999 the Yugoslav Red Cross had opened a tracing request in relation to Mr Stajko Anđelković.
-The ICRC tracing request for the complainant's father remains open3.
-His name is also present in the list of missing persons that was forwarded by the ICRC to UNMIK on 12 October 2001, for whom the ICRC had collected ante-mortem data in Serbia proper, between 1 July and 20 September 2001, as well as in the database compiled by the UNMIK OMPF4.
-The entry in relation to Mr Stajko Anđelković in the online database maintained by the ICMP5 reads, in relevant fields: "Sufficient Reference Samples Collected" and "DNA match not found".
+- 24. The complainant is the son of Mr Ljubomir Knežević.
+He states that his father was abducted by members of the KLA on 6 May 1999, in Vushtrri/Vučitrn, Mitrovicë/Mitrovica region.
+Since that time his father's whereabouts have remained unknown. - 25.
+The complainant states that the abduction of his father was reported to the ICRC, UNMIK, KFOR, the Serbian Ministry of Internal Affairs and other organisations.
+He also states that the matter was reported to the International Public Prosecutor in Prishtinë/Priština, but provides no relevant details. - 26.
+The complainant provided the Panel with a copy of a certificate issued by the Red Cross Organisation of Serbia and Montenegro on 23 August 2005, confirming that his father was abducted by the KLA, on 6 May 1999, in Vushtrri/Vučitrn.
+A certificate, dated 7 April 2009, presented by the complainant, confirms that on 28 October 1999 the ICRC opened a tracing request in relation to Mr Ljubomir Knežević. - 27.
+The ICRC tracing request for the complainant's father remains open.
+His name is also in the list of missing persons that was forwarded by the ICRC to UNMIK on 12 October 2001, for whom the ICRC had collected ante-mortem data in Serbia proper, between 1 July and 20 September 2001, as well as in the database compiled by the UNMIK OMPF.
+The entry in relation to Mr Ljubomir Knežević in the online database maintained by the ICMP gives 6 May 1999 as the reported date of disappearance and reads in other relevant fields: "Sufficient Reference Samples Collected" and "DNA match not found".